 - Better physical health

-The Redpoint Center is a substance abuse treatment center in Longmont, Colorado.
-We are lucky to have our own therapy dog named Parker.
-Parker is generally in the office on most days of the week and is happy to sit in on a client’s therapy session if he isn’t busy chewing on his toys.
+At Redpoint, we are lucky to have our own therapy dog named Parker.
+Parker is generally in the office on most days of the week.
+He is happy to sit in on a client’s therapy session if he isn’t busy chewing his toys.

 Melanie G. Jones, Simon M. Rice, Susan M. Cotton